-Check out our full review of the 5 Best Real Estate Schools in Pennsylvania to help you choose the school that’s right for you.
+Check out our full review of the Best Real Estate Schools in Pennsylvania to help you choose the school that’s right for you.
 After reviewing dozens of schools, our top choice was The CE Shop because they’re an ideal one-stop shop for prelicensing, post-licensing, and continuing education courses in Pennsylvania.
-Plus, they offer a free 5-day trial!
+Plus, they offer a five-day free trial!

 |Types of Instruction|

 |In-person Classes|| |